Dynamic financial analysis

-Dynamic financial analysis (DFA) is a simulation approach that looks at an insurance enterprise's risks holistically as opposed to traditional actuarial analysis, which analyzes risks individually.
-Specifically, DFA reveals the dependencies of hazards and their impacts on the insurance company's financial well being such as business mix, reinsurance, asset allocation, profitability, solvency, and compliance.
+Dynamic financial analysis (DFA) is method for assessing the risks of an insurance company using a holistic model as opposed to traditional actuarial analysis, which analyzes risks individually.
+Specifically, DFA reveals the dependencies of hazards and their impacts on the insurance company's financial well being as a whole such as business mix, reinsurance, asset allocation, profitability, solvency, and compliance.

-In addition to projecting stochastic future economic scenarios through using scenario generators such as interest rate, underwriting cycle and jurisdictional risk models, DFA also links the scenarios with the financial models of the targeted insurance company that is being analyzed.
+In addition to projecting stochastic future economic scenarios through using scenario generators such as interest rate risk, underwriting cycle and jurisdictional risk models, DFA also links the scenarios with the financial models of the targeted insurance company that is being analyzed.
 Such models not only reveal the operation and the business structure of the company, but also uncover the dependencies among its business practices.
 Because DFA tries to account for every aspect of the company, it produces a vast amount of data.
 As a result, analyzing and presenting the outputs effectively is of great importance.

 Objectives

-DFA is used primarily by financial practitioners to manage profitability and financial stability (the risk control function of DFA) Not only do DFA users seek to maximize shareholder values, but they also try to maintain customer values.
+DFA is used primarily used by financial practitioners to manage profitability and financial stability (the risk control function of DFA) Not only do DFA users seek to maximize shareholder values, but they also try to maintain customer values.
 Furthermore, outputs from DFA could help managers identify strengths and weaknesses of the following areas.